-Dr. Ricardo Lantican is recognized for his contributions in plant breeding.
+Dr. Ricardo Lantican is recognized for his contributions to plant breeding.
 His research shows the importance of genetic diversity as a weapon against environmental adversities.
-His work finds applications in Philippine agriculture on the science and practice of crop production, and cytoplasm research.
-He studied cytoplasmic inheritance of susceptibility and cytoplasmic control of susceptibility, among others, on corn.
-An understanding of cytoplasmic genes has scientific and economic importance, and the research permits basic studies in biochemistry and ultrastructures.
+His work finds applications in Philippine agriculture in the science and practice of crop production, and cytoplasm research.
+He studied the cytoplasmic inheritance of susceptibility and cytoplasmic control of susceptibility, among others, on corn.
+An understanding of cytoplasmic genes has scientific and economic importance, and the research permits basic studies in biochemistry and ultrastructure.

-He is a Professor, Institute of Plant Breeding, at the University of the Philippines at Los Baños, College, Laguna.
+He is a Professor, at the Institute of Plant Breeding, at the University of the Philippines at Los Baños, College, Laguna.